 The Commonwealth Bank wanted to engage their customers by inviting them to develop products and services through a site called Ideabank.
 Customers post their ideas to Ideabank, where they can then vote on and discuss all the other ideas listed on the site.
 Popular ideas are considered by bank executives, who recommend whether to put an idea into action and how best to do so.

 If the Bank decides to implement an idea, the source of that idea—and anyone who contributed positively to its development along the way—receives a financial reward.
 (If a small suggestion starts something that becomes much larger, due to others' contributions, the bank's executives decide how to compensate the people involved.)

 It's a new approach to R&D: one that turns an organization's customers into an army of brainstormers and budding innovators.
 "Never before have our customers been so empowered to both contribute and vote for innovations and improvements," said Andy Lark, Chief Marketing & Online Officer at Commonwealth Bank.19

 Innovation is not just key, it's essential to staying relevant and competitive in a crowded, rapidly evolving global market.
 Those organizations that cultivate innovation and successfully execute new thinking are best positioned to seize the advantage and thrive.

 To innovate successfully, organizations require a tolerance for risk, a willingness to fail and a healthy amount of patience.
 But they don't need to rely on serendipity.
-By establishing a framework or innovation master plan framework, organizations can develop the capacity to continuously develop and nurture new ideas and bring the best ones to fruition.
-And that can be the key factor in staying out front and successful for years to come.
+By establishing a framework or an innovation master plan organizations can develop the capacity to continuously develop and nurture new ideas and bring the best ones to fruition.
+And that can be the key factor to staying out front and successful for years to come.